onefoursix/run-streamsets-job-on-ephemeral-engine-on-k8s/README.md

 - Tears down the engine and deletes the Deployment.

 This example assumes the use of [WebSocket Tunneling](https://docs.streamsets.com/portal/platform-controlhub/controlhub/UserGuide/Engines/Communication.html#concept_hbg_fq3_34b), which simplifies the process of cloning a deployment.
 If you must use [Direct Engine Rest APIs](https://docs.streamsets.com/portal/platform-controlhub/controlhub/UserGuide/Engines/Communication.html#concept_dt2_hq3_34b) instead, the same "just in time" deployment pattern can be used, but with the added requirement of configuring ingress for the cloned deployment.
-See the project [here](https://github.com/streamsets/streamsets-sdk-k8s-deployment-with-ingress/blob/main/README.md) for an example of using the StreamSets SDK to automate deploying engines on Kubernetes with Direct Enginen REST APIs.
+See the project [here](https://github.com/streamsets/streamsets-sdk-k8s-deployment-with-ingress/blob/main/README.md) for an example of using the StreamSets SDK to automate deploying engines on Kubernetes with Direct Engine REST APIs.